 Life with Yogi Bhajan

-ABOUT YOGI BHAJAN
+ABOUT MY JOURNEY WITH YOGI BHAJAN

 I owe you an explanation of where I am with regards to Yogi Bhajan.

 I was a devoted student of Yogi Bhajan for most of my life.
-He was like a second father to me, I served him directly as his sevadar for over a decade, and spent my formative younger years working and studying under him.
+He was like a second father to me, I served him directly as his assistant for over a decade, and spent my formative younger years working and studying under him.
 I attended thousands of hours of his classes.
-I simply wanted to be his best student, and I trusted his guidance completely.
+I wanted to be his best student, and I trusted his guidance completely.